-LVI is an independent predictor for survival in CRC, and its development may correlate with inflammation, EMT, angiogenesis and matrix remodeling.
+LVI is an independent predictor for survival in CRC, and its development may correlate with inflammation, epithelial-mesenchymal transition, angiogenesis, and matrix remodeling.

 Key words: Colorectal cancer; Lymphovascular invasion; Prognostic; DNA copy number aberration; Functional analysis

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.